a-n-t-h-o-n-y/TermOx/README.md

     make termox.ui.tests                      # Build UI Tests(optional)
     make install                              # Install to system directories(optional)

+Try out the `./demos/demos` app to get a feel for what TermOx is capable of.

 ## Using the Library

 It is recommended to clone this library into your project and use it as a